-2. Channel Condition
+3. Channel Condition

+This indicator is used to determine the extent of human alteration of the channel structure.
+As mentioned above, it often makes sense to use changes in channel condition to delineate boundaries between reaches.
 Changes in the channel may affect the way a stream naturally does its work, such as the transport of sediment and water, and the development and maintenance of habitat for fish, aquatic insects, and aquatic plants.
 Some modifications to the stream channels have more impact on stream health than others.
 And some stream types are more sensitive to management stress than others.
-For example, riprap along the sides and bottom of the Segment can affect a stream more than channelization.
+For example, riprap along the sides and bottom of the reach can affect a stream more than channelization.
 Active downcutting and excessive lateral cutting are serious impairments to stream function.
 Both conditions are indicative of an unstable stream channel.
 Usually, this instability must be addressed before committing time and money toward improving other stream problems.
 Extensive bank-armoring of channels to stop lateral cutting usually leads to more problems (especially downstream).
-To score this element, pick the condition that best characterizes the segment and document the score on the data sheet.
+To score this element, pick the condition from the following that best characterizes the reach and document the score on the data sheet: